pingcap/docs-cn/explain-walkthrough.md

 5 rows in set (0.93 sec)
 ```

-After [`ANALYZE TABLE`](/sql-statements/sql-statement-analyze-table.md) is executed, you can see that the estimated rows for the `└─TableFullScan_18` operator is accurate and the estimate for `└─Selection_19` is now also much closer.
-In the two cases above, although the execution plan (the set of operators TiDB uses to execute this query) has not changed, quite frequently sub-optimal plans are caused by out of date statistics.
+After `ANALYZE TABLE` is executed, you can see that the estimated rows for the `└─TableFullScan_18` operator is accurate and the estimate for `└─Selection_19` is now also much closer.
+In the two cases above, although the execution plan (the set of operators TiDB uses to execute this query) has not changed, quite frequently sub-optimal plans are caused by outdated statistics.

-In addition to [`ANALYZE TABLE`](/sql-statements/sql-statement-analyze-table.md), TiDB automatically regenerates statistics as a background operation after a [threshold is reached](/system-variables.md#tidb_auto_analyze_ratio).
+In addition to `ANALYZE TABLE`, TiDB automatically regenerates statistics as a background operation after the threshold of [`tidb_auto_analyze_ratio`](/system-variables.md#tidb_auto_analyze_ratio) is reached.
 You can see how close TiDB is to this threshold (how healthy TiDB considers the statistics to be) by executing the [`SHOW STATS_HEALTHY`](/sql-statements/sql-statement-show-stats-healthy.md) statement:

 {{< copyable "sql" >}}